ikhann/autoware_rosbag2_anonymizer/README.md

 ### Introduction

 A tool to anonymize images in ros2 bags.
-The tool combines GroundingDINO, OpenCLIP and SegmentAnything to anonymize images in rosbags
+The tool combines GroundingDINO, OpenCLIP, SegmentAnything2 and YOLO to anonymize images in rosbags

 <p align="center">
     <img src="docs/rosbag2_anonymizer.png" alt="system" height="387px"/>